TurboTenant Pricing (2026): Which Plan Should Small Landlords Choose?

 If you have 1–10 units and want low overhead

-If you still want Buildium’s structure, start with the lowest tier that gives you a clean operational baseline, then upgrade only when you feel pain.
+If you want Buildium’s structure anyway, start with the lowest plan that gives you a clean operational baseline, then upgrade only when the workflow starts to feel constrained.

 • fewer dropped tasks